About Us

 Our Mission

-Fundación Hicotea supports education, scientific research, and environmental conservation led by young people in the San Jorge and La Mojana wetland region of Sucre, Colombia.
+Fundación Hicotea supports education, scientific research, and environmental conservation led by young people in the San Jorge and La Mojana region of Sucre, Colombia.
 We bridge international resources with local talent to create lasting impact in one of Colombia's most ecologically important and underserved territories.

-La Mojana
+San Jorge y La Mojana